rickydangc/covid19-dashboard/README.md

-# CS6440 Mini Project II: COVID-19 Case Dashboard (Dash app)
+# CS6440 Mini Project II: COVID-19 Case Dashboard

 This repository is a simple Python-Dash application for COVID-19 daily case summary